Priyanka05f0/auth-vault/README.md

 ## Architecture
 The system consists of two core smart contracts:

-- **AuthorizationManager**
-  Responsible for validating withdrawal permissions and enforcing single-use authorization consumption.

-- **SecureVault**
+- **AuthorizationManager**: validates and consumes withdrawal authorizations
-  Holds pooled funds and executes withdrawals only after approval from the AuthorizationManager.
+- **SecureVault**: holds funds and executes withdrawals only after authorization approval

 The SecureVault does not perform cryptographic verification directly and relies entirely on AuthorizationManager for authorization decisions.

+## Architecture Diagram

+High-level interaction flow:

+User / Script
+|
+v
+SecureVault
+|
+v
+AuthorizationManager

+The SecureVault delegates authorization checks to the AuthorizationManager before executing any withdrawal.

 ## Deployment
 The system is deployed locally using Docker and docker-compose.